 The large number of foreign producers was not the only atypical feature of this salon.
 It also went above and beyond in ways that you don’t usually see in open-to-the-public salons in Paris.
 The ambiance was extremely friendly, with winemakers gamely chatting not only with professionals but also with ordinary wine lovers.

-What put this festival over the top was that you could grab a bite of some wonderful charcuterie in between glasses, thus avoiding the usual munchies that set in after an hour or so of tasting.
+What put this festival at the top was that you could grab a bite of some wonderful charcuterie in between glasses, thus avoiding the usual munchies that set in after an hour or so of tasting.
 The pâté en croûte by Jérémie Crauser (twice named world vice-champion at the Championnat du Monde de Pâté-Croûte) and porc noir de bigorre from Le Noir de Bigorre were both exceptional and generously offered (second, and even fourth, tastings were encouraged!).
 The tinned fish from Pirate, Cannerie de la Mer – sourced and prepared by Lucie Lesgourgues, an ambitious poissonière from Collioure with a diploma from the Ferrandi cooking school – was just the kind of thing you want to keep on hand for apéro guests.

 Visitors were able to stock up on all the products from the exhibitors’ boutiques at the festival – a decided plus, since most wine salons don’t allow exhibitors to sell their wares on-site.